 - NORTH-AMERICAN LITERATURE (SECOND YEAR)

-This course contributes to the development of reading, writing and critical tools for literary study and interpretation for MA students.
+This course contributes to the development of intellectual tools for literary study and interpretation for MA students.
 It aims at presenting problems, texts and key-authors of mostly 19th, 20th and 21st century North-American literature.
 This course also aims at developing critical and analytical skills in the poetry, fiction and literary and cultural criticism and at helping students develop academic writing skills.

 Risultati dell'apprendimento attesi

 This course aims at developing abilities of critical thinking, independent study and initiative.
-Seminar discussions and individual study of the syllabus help students acquire critical and analytical tools for undestanding and conducting research in the field of North-American literature and culture.
+Seminar discussions and individual study of the syllabushelp students acquire critical and analytical instruments for udestanding and conducting research in the field of North-American literature and culture.
 They also learn to place those texts within theoretical, critical, and historical contexts and to produce written analyses of those texts.

 COURSE TITLE: Understanding America: Key Concepts.

-COURSE BLOG: https://understandingamerica2021.edublogs.org/.
-This is the official blog and bullettin board for this class.
+COURSE BLOG: https://understandingamerica.edublogs.org/.
+This is the official blog and bulletting board for this class.
 Students are required to refer to the course blog regularly during the semester.
 Any changes and updates to thus syllabus will be posted to the course blog.

-The course examines what "America" means and what it means to be "American", addessing questions such as whether the term "American" has a singular or plural definition or if there is any common culture or repository of shared values that unites Americans of widely different backgrounds.
-We will be discussing key concepts of American Studies, including exceptionalism, manifest destiny, nature, violence, democracy, race, migration, mobility, urban modernity, American Century, multiculturalism, post-nationalism.
-Spanning over 3 centuries of American culture, the readings in this course will help students become familiar with major tropes of American culture, as expressed in the literature from the 17th through the 21st century.
+The course examines what "America" means and what it means to be "American", addessing questions such as whether the term "American" has a singular or plural definition or if there is any common culture or fund of shared values that unites Americans of widely different backgrounds.
+Will do so by discussing key concepts of American Studies, including exceptionalism, manifest destiny, nature, violence, democracy, race, migration, mobility, urban modernity, American Century, multiculturalism, post-nationalism.
+Spanning over 3 centuries of American culture, the readings in this course will help students become familiar with major topics in that culture, as expressed in the literature from the 17th through the 21st century.

 This class, fully taught in English, will be conducted as a weekly seminar: students will be expected to show weekly progress through the course materials by way of classroom presentations and written assignments.

-Students unable to attend regularly must 1. meet with the professor during office hours AT LEAST 30 DAYS BEFORE taking the written exam (and preferably before the start of classes) AND 2. attend at least two Thursday sessions (unless unable for pressing reasons, to be cleared with professor - e.g. participation in the Erasmus program).
+Students unable to attend regularly must 1. meet with the professor during office hours AT LEAST 30 DAYS BEFORE taking the written exam (and preferably before the start of classes) AND 2. attend at least two Thursday sessions (unless unable for highly justifiable reasons, to be cleared with professor).
 Students will not be admitted to take the exam otherwise.

 Testi consigliati e bibliografia

 - Mandatory texts - STUDENTS MUST OWN HARD COPIES OF THESE (etexts are not suitable for university study):1.
 Willa Cather, My Antonia (any unabridged edition)2.
 Henry Roth, Call it Sleep (any unabridged edition)3.
-Ta-Nehisi Coates, Between the World and Me (any unabridged edition)4.
-Junot Diaz, Drown (any unabridged edition)Secondary texts will be posted on the course blog for download during the semester.
+James Baldwin, The Fire Next Time (any unabridged edition)4.
+Junot Diaz, The Brief Wondrous Life of Oscar Wao (any unabridged edition)Secondary texts will be posted on the course blog for download during the semester.

 NON ATTENDING STUDENTS (i.e. students attending less than 70% of this course) will also study: